Learning Objectives Self-Check

-- Forest fire prevention and suppression in the U.S. has led to more severe forest fires (an example of a Penn State led study can be found here.)
+- Forest fire prevention and suppression in the U.S. has led to more severe forest fires (an example of a Penn State led study can be found on Penn State News, December 17, 2019).)
 As it turns out, low-grade forest fires naturally reduce understory fuel sources (shrubs, fallen branches, etc.), which help prevent more intense fires from occurring.

 - Many invasive species were purposefully introduced by humans, only to inflict lasting damage on native plant and/or animal populations.
 Kudzu is a vining plant that has proved to be a major menace wherever it grows in the U.S., yet was promoted first as an ornamental plant, then a tool for preventing soil erosion.
 Cane toads were released into Australia in the 1930's in an effort to control the beetle population.
 Not only have they not controlled beetles, but they are now major nuisances to humans and native species and habitats.